AlextheYounga/us-federal-code/usc/title-42-the-public-health-and-welfare/chapter-7-social-security/subchapter-xviii-health-insurance-for-aged-and-disabled/part-e-miscellaneous-provisions/sec-1395ww.md

 Not later than October 1, 2012, the Secretary shall publish the measures selected under this subparagraph that will be applicable with respect to rate year 2014.

+#### (iv) Additional quality measures ####

+Not later than October 1, 2015, the Secretary shall establish a functional status quality measure for change in mobility among inpatients requiring ventilator support.

 #### (E) Public availability of data submitted ####

 The Secretary shall establish procedures for making data submitted under subparagraph (C) available to the public.
 Such procedures shall ensure that a long-term care hospital has the opportunity to review the data that is to be made public with respect to the hospital prior to such data being made public.
 The Secretary shall report quality measures that relate to services furnished in inpatient settings in long-term care hospitals on the Internet website of the Centers for Medicare & Medicaid Services.

+#### (6) Application of site neutral IPPS payment rate in certain cases ####

+#### (A) General application of site neutral IPPS payment amount for discharges failing to meet applicable criteria ####

+#### (i) In general ####

+For a discharge in cost reporting periods beginning on or after October 1, 2015, except as provided in clause (ii) and subparagraph (C), payment under this subchapter to a long-term care hospital for inpatient hospital services shall be made at the applicable site neutral payment rate (as defined in subparagraph (B)).

+#### (ii) Exception for certain discharges meeting criteria ####

+Clause (i) shall not apply (and payment shall be made to a long-term care hospital without regard to this paragraph) for a discharge if—

+(I) the discharge meets the ICU criterion under clause (iii) or the ventilator criterion under clause (iv); and

+(II) the discharge does not have a principal diagnosis relating to a psychiatric diagnosis or to rehabilitation.

+#### (iii) Intensive care unit (ICU) criterion ####

+#### (I) In general ####

+The criterion specified in this clause (in this paragraph referred to as the “ICU criterion”), for a discharge from a long-term care hospital, is that the stay in the long-term care hospital ending with such discharge was immediately preceded by a discharge from a stay in a subsection (d) hospital that included at least 3 days in an intensive care unit (ICU), as determined by the Secretary.

+#### (II) Determining ICU days ####

+In determining intensive care unit days under subclause (I), the Secretary shall use data from revenue center codes 020x or 021x (or such successor codes as the Secretary may establish).

+#### (iv) Ventilator criterion ####

+The criterion specified in this clause (in this paragraph referred to as the “ventilator criterion”), for a discharge from a long-term care hospital, is that—

+(I) the stay in the long-term care hospital ending with such discharge was immediately preceded by a discharge from a stay in a subsection (d) hospital; and

+(II) the individual discharged was assigned to a Medicare-Severity-Long-Term-Care-Diagnosis-Related-Group (MS–LTC–DRG) based on the receipt of ventilator services of at least 96 hours.

+#### (B) Applicable site neutral payment rate defined ####

+#### (i) In general ####

+In this paragraph, the term “applicable site neutral payment rate” means—

+(I) for discharges in cost reporting periods beginning during fiscal year 2016 or fiscal year 2017, the blended payment rate specified in clause (iii); and

+(II) for discharges in cost reporting periods beginning during fiscal year 2018 or a subsequent fiscal year, the site neutral payment rate (as defined in clause (ii)).

+#### (ii) Site neutral payment rate defined ####

+In this paragraph, the term “site neutral payment rate” means the lower of—

+(I) the IPPS comparable per diem amount determined under paragraph (d)(4) of section 412.529 of title 42, Code of Federal Regulations, including any applicable outlier payments under section 412.525 of such title; or

+(II) 100 percent of the estimated cost for the services involved.

+#### (iii) Blended payment rate ####

+The blended payment rate specified in this clause, for a long-term care hospital for inpatient hospital services for a discharge, is comprised of—

+(I) half of the site neutral payment rate (as defined in clause (ii)) for the discharge; and

+(II) half of the payment rate that would otherwise be applicable to such discharge without regard to this paragraph, as determined by the Secretary.

+#### (C) Limiting payment for all hospital discharges to site neutral payment rate for hospitals failing to meet applicable LTCH discharge thresholds ####

+#### (i) Notice of LTCH discharge payment percentage ####

+For cost reporting periods beginning during or after fiscal year 2016, the Secretary shall inform each long-term care hospital of its LTCH discharge payment percentage (as defined in clause (iv)) for such period.

+#### (ii) Limitation ####

+For cost reporting periods beginning during or after fiscal year 2020, if the Secretary determines for a long-term care hospital that its LTCH discharge payment percentage for the period is not at least 50 percent—

+(I) the Secretary shall inform the hospital of such fact; and

+(II) subject to clause (iii), for all discharges in the hospital in each succeeding cost reporting period, the payment amount under this subsection shall be the payment amount that would apply under subsection (d) for the discharge if the hospital were a subsection (d) hospital.

+#### (iii) Process for reinstatement ####

+The Secretary shall establish a process whereby a long-term care hospital may seek to and have the provisions of subclause (II) of clause (ii) discontinued with respect to that hospital.

+#### (iv) LTCH discharge payment percentage ####

+In this subparagraph, the term “LTCH discharge payment percentage” means, with respect to a long-term care hospital for a cost reporting period beginning during or after fiscal year 2020, the ratio (expressed as a percentage) of—

+(I) the number of discharges for such hospital and period for which payment is not made at the site neutral payment rate, to

+(II) the total number of discharges for such hospital and period.

+#### (D) Inclusion of subsection (d) Puerto Rico hospitals ####

+In this paragraph, any reference in this paragraph to a subsection (d) hospital shall be deemed to include a reference to a subsection (d) Puerto Rico hospital.

 #### (n) Incentives for adoption and meaningful use of certified EHR technology ####